mikependon/RepoDB/RepoDb.Docs/support-policy.md

 #### Daily Support

 - All kind of operational support must be within the Central European Time (CET) timezone.
-- The inquiry support can be anytime except from 10pm to 5am (CET) daily.
+- The inquiry support can be anytime except from 10pm to 5am of the next day (CET) daily.
-- The other kind of support will be done in between 5am to 7am and/or 10pm to 12pm (CET) daily.
+- The other kind of support will be done in between 5am to 7am and/or 10pm to 12am (CET) daily.

 #### Weekend Support

 - All kind of operational support must be within the Central European Time (CET) timezone.
-- The inquiry support can be anytime except from 10pm to 5am (CET) daily.
+- The inquiry support can be anytime except from 10pm to 5am of the next day (CET) daily.
-- The other kind of support will be done in between 5am to 7am, 1pm to 3pm and/or 10pm to 12pm (CET) daily.
+- The other kind of support will be done in between 5am to 7am, 1pm to 3pm and/or 10pm to 12am (CET) daily.

 #### Disclaimer